 B. Cost Sharing/Match Requirement.
-Matching funds of 25 percent of the total project cost are required under this competition.
-Accordingly, EPA is requiring applicants to demonstrate in their initial proposal submission how they will provide the non-federal match of 25% of the total cost of the proposed project.
-This means EPA will fund a maximum of 75% of the total project cost.
-In addition to cash, matching funds can come from in-kind contributions, such as the use of volunteers and/or donated time, equipment, expertise, etc., consistent with the regulations governing matching fund requirements (40 CFR 31.24 or 40 CFR 30.23) from your own organization and/or your project partners.
+Matching funds of a minimum of 50% of the total project cost are required under this competition based on the requirements of Section 320 of the CWA.
+Accordingly, EPA is requiring applicants to demonstrate in their initial proposal submission how they will provide the minimum non-federal match of 50% of the total cost of the proposed project.
+This means EPA will fund a maximum of 50% of the total project cost, which is essentially an equal cost share of the total project cost with the applicant.
+Matching funds can come in the form of cash and in-kind contributions, such as the use of volunteers and/or donated time, equipment, expertise, etc., consistent with the regulations governing matching fund requirements (40 CFR 31.24 or 40 CFR 30.23) from your own organization and/or your project partners.
 Federal funds may not be used to meet the match requirement for this grant program unless authorized by the statute governing their use.